This morning, we are officially publishing the User Data Manifesto 2.0.

 Most popular online services nowadays are gratis, but that does not mean that they come at any cost.
 Instead of paying with money, people are paying allegiance to service providers.
 In the land of “Minitel2.0”, Google and Facebook are like feudal lords of the Internet and we are their mere subjects.
 The exploitation of user data and of personally identifiable information is leading to numerous privacy invasion, some of which were only revealed thanks to Edward Snowden’s leak from the NSA.

-If you’re looking to protect your privacy or if you want to know how your rights can be affected when using these online services, you usually don’t have many options but to look for adjusting privacy settings or you need to be a full time lawyer to read the lenghty terms of service.
+If you’re looking to protect your privacy or if you want to know how your rights can be affected when using these online services, you usually don’t have many options but to look for adjusting increasingly complex privacy settings or you need to be a full time lawyer to read the lenghty terms of service.

 The User Data Manifesto aims at defining the basic rights that users should have on their own data when using online services.
 Recognising these rights is an important first step towards a free society in the digital age, along with Free Software.